 Whether to go to a restaurant or café, depends on own (and family’s, friends’) conscience, however nothing should be brought home.

-The Sabbath is an allusion of G-d to the Rest of Y-shua‘ after His works and preaching between His Death and Resurrection.
-Then the Day of Resurrection follows which is the first day of the week according to original Jewish-Aramaic → Greek order of days of the week;
+The Sabbath is an allusion of G-d to the Rest (Gen 2:2) of His incarnation (Isaiah 40:28) after all His works and preaching between His Death and Resurrection.
+Then the Day of Resurrection follows, which is the first day of the week according to original Jewish-Aramaic → Greek order of days of the week.

 To celebrate Resurrection of Messiah means to messianically continue celebration of the Sabbath, that is: